DHTMLX/scheduler-docs/data/howtostart_dotnet_core.md

 Finally, you need to initialize and seed the database on the app startup.
 Normally, we'd want to use migrations for that, but for simplicity they aren't used here.

-Let's begin with creating a class where initialization will be done. Сreate the **SchedulerInitializerExtension.cs** file in the **Models** folder:
+Let's begin with creating a class where initialization will be done.
+Create the **SchedulerInitializerExtension.cs** file in the **Models** folder:

 {{snippet Models/SchedulerInitializerExtension.cs}}
 ~~~